Strongly $\phi$-flat modules, strongly nonnil-injective modules and their homological dimensions: on -flat dimensions of modules and -weak global dimensions of rings

-\begin{example} The $\phi$-weak global dimensions of $\phi$-\Prufer\ rings can be sufficient large, and so the condition ``$R$ is a strong $\phi$-ring'' in Theorem \ref{w-g-flat-0}(4) cannot be removed.
-Indeed, let $R$ be the ring in Example \ref{flat-nots}.
+The following example shows that the $\phi$-weak global dimensions of $\phi$-\Prufer\ rings can be sufficient large, and so the condition ``$R$ is a strong $\phi$-ring'' in Theorem \ref{w-g-flat-0}(4) cannot be removed. \begin{example} Let $R$ be the ring in Example \ref{flat-nots}.
 Then $R$ is a $\phi$-\Prufer\ rings since $R/\Nil(R)\cong \mathbb{Z}$ is a \Prufer\ domain.
-It is easy to verify that there is a projective resolution of $\langle p\rangle (+)\mathbb{Z}(p^{\infty})$ is where $d_n$ is a multiplication by $(p,0)$ when $n$ is even, and a multiplication by $(0,\frac{1}{p}+\mathbb{Z})$ when $n$ is odd.
+It is easy to verify that there is a projective resolution of $\langle p\rangle (+)\mathbb{Z}(\p^{\infty})$ is where $d_n$ is a multiplication by $(\p,0)$ when $n$ is even, and a multiplication by $(0,\frac{1}{\p}+\mathbb{Z})$ when $n$ is odd.
 Note that the above projective resolution is not split.
-So the global dimension, and hence the weak global dimension of $R$ is all infinite.
+So the global dimension, and hence the weak global dimension of $R$ is infinite.
 By Example \ref{flat-nots-5}, every strongly $\phi$-flat $R$-module is flat.
 Hence the $\phi$-weak global dimension of $R$ is also infinite. \end{example}